gsi-ee/dabc/README.txt

    One can set JDK_INCLUDE explicitly before starting compilation.

 3. Change to the dabc installation directory and start the build:
-   "cd $DABCSYS; make"
+   "cd your_dabc_path; make"

 4. After successful compilation "dabclogin" script will be generated, which should be called like ". dabclogin" before dabc can be used

-5. Use executable "dabc_exe" for single node batch mode.
+5. Use executable "dabc_exe you_file.xml" for single node applications,
+   "dabc_run you_file.xml" for multi-node applications

 6. For DIM GUI controls:
     * Start the DIM name server _once_ (by typing dimDns)